If you’re planning your first trip to Romania or are looking to return for a winter holiday, Sibiu is Romania’s most famous Christmas destination.

 Sustainable Travel Tips

-Sibiu and Romania are beautiful destinations with rich cultures and heritage that are worth exploring.
-However, as responsible travellers, keeping sustainability in mind while visiting the Christmas markets is important.
+Sibiu and the Transylvanian region are beautiful destinations with important cultures and heritage worth exploring.
+However, as responsible travellers, we should consider sustainability while visiting.

 Here are some specific examples of how you can implement simple measures to create a positive impact: